 "A simple way to remember good latch mechanics is tummy to mommy, nipple to nose, wait for the gape and pull the baby close," Cat Halek, IBCLC, tells Romper.
 While there are plenty of positions to choose from, in general, the baby should be turned to face your body and everything should be aligned — your baby's ear, shoulder, and hips — to make sure that they don’t have to twist their head to feed.

 How to know you don't have a proper latch

 First things first, if you feel pain, don’t continue to feed — you can always reposition or try a different technique until you get a comfortable latch.
 If you do feel pain, however, it might be due to a shallow latch.
 “When a shallow latch happens, your nipple will be pinched, squeezed, abraded, flattened, or blistered from the excessive suction being targeted at a tiny area of the nipple rather than applied to the whole nipple, as well as the baby’s tongue rubbing it like sandpaper,” Lynnette Hafken, IBCLC, a lactation consultant at Rockville Lactation and senior advisor to the Fed Is Best Foundation, tells Romper.

-Hafken says some telltale signs of a shallow latch include a feeling of pinching in the nipple during feeding, a crack or scab in the shape of a line across your nipple, or your nipple looking flattened, pinched, or lipstick-shaped after a feeding.
+Some telltale signs of a shallow latch include a feeling of pinching in the nipple during feeding, a crack or scab in the shape of a line across your nipple, or your nipple looking flattened, pinched, or lipstick-shaped after a feeding, Hafken says.
 But don’t feel like you have to nurse through the pain.
 You can help fix your baby's shallow latch — and avoid frustration for both you and your child — with these expert tips.

 How to fix a shallow latch